What is Cleaning in Place or CIP Cycle? Light on Automation Prospect

 ---|---|

-Product Contamination Probabilities | Reduced Product Contamination |
+High product contamination chances | Reduced Product Contamination |

 Maintaining offline measurement systems | Replaced with online measurement |

-Consistency and Repeatability is a Challenge | Similar cleaning effect every time |
+Consistency and repeatability is a challenge | Similar cleaning effects every time |

 Chemical exposure to operating personnel | Exposure free operations |